ArcBlock/abtnode-docs/src/introduction/abtnode-overview/index.md

   - 'blocklet server'
 ---

 An ArcBlock instance is composed of one or more Blocklet Servers.
 Each Blocklet Server offers the ability to create decentralized applications (DApps).
 The Blocklet Servers offer a fully integrated blockchain framework with decentralized identity while having a small footprint.
 It can be deployed on diverse platforms like a public or private clouds, bare metal machines, or developer desktops.
 Blocklet Servers offers intuitive UI to build blockchain nodes, smart contracts, application logic, and more with zero hassle.
-Users with ABT Wallet can access the DApps deployed on the Blocklet Servers.
+Users with DID Wallet can access the DApps deployed on the Blocklet Servers.

 ![](./images/abtnode-arch-overview-en.png)

 In the following actions, we will go over all the capabilities offered by the Blocklet Server in detail.

-## ABT Dashboard
+## Dashboard

 The dashboard offers a unified view of the underlying infrastructure available with the Blocklet Server.
 It lists down different tenets of Blocklet Server, not limited to the following :